 Mortality

 Five P. californicus died in our extreme heat treatment and mortality was not explained by any measured variables outside of temperature treatment.
-None of these mortalities occurred on the first day of the heat treatment, indicating that acute heat shock was not responsible for deaths.
 We did not observe mortality of both P. californicus in a bucket, meaning that bucket water quality or contagious disease presence was unlikely to have affected mortality.
 Our findings therefore suggest that 22°C exceeds the thermal tolerance of P. californicus, but 17ºC does not.
 Although there are no studies on adult P. californicus thermal tolerance, our findings align with previous work on larval life stages.
 Ren et al. (2018) who found that 22°C but not 16°C or 18°C temperatures limited the survival, specific growth rate, and metamorphosis of larval giant California sea cucumbers.
 Adult and larval P, californicus have very different morphology, behaviour and habitat preferences, but our findings and those of Ren et al. (2018) provide evidence that extreme temperatures are physiologically detrimental to both life stages.

 Stiffness